 Get your heart rate going at one of the many hiking spots in Yuma.
 With three national wildlife refuges, there are a range of trails for every level.
 For those looking for a more scenic, low-impact hike, Palm Canyon is a beautiful, half-mile hike that winds at the base of the palm-filled canyon.
 If you are a bit more seasoned hiker, try out the 5.5 mile Castle Dome hike and take in the breathtaking views at the peak.
 Get your blood pumping at Telegraph Pass, a 5.5 mile hike where you can see native wildflowers and a city view at the top.
 Before heading out for your hike, be sure to pack water as Yuma temperatures begin to rise heading into the summer months.

 Experience the River

 Being situated on the Colorado River, Yuma offers many activities to enjoy springtime on the water.
 The East and West Wetlands Park have easily accessible walking trails to take in the scenic river views.
 For those interested in birding, walk along either park for a chance to see a LeConte’s Thrasher or hear a Black Rail.
 If you enjoy sitting back and fishing, the river offers many ideal spots to throw out a line.
 Are you looking for a unique river experience?
-Join Leto’s Rentals for a kayak or paddleboard workout, or Paddalini for yoga on the river.
+Participate in a paddleboard workout with Paddalini for yoga on the river.
 If you want to conquer the river at your own pace, rent a canoe from Leto’s Rentals and start at Gateway Park’s beach and paddle through to Centennial Beach.
 Yuma is also home to Mittry Lake and Martinez Lake; both lakes offer unbelievable sunrises and sunsets over the water.